tomas-skalicky/coin_trading_algorithms__python/README.md

 amount of the market currency which can be bought at once.
 The unit is the number of percents of the total budget in the wallet.
-- `min_base_score` represents the lower bound of score when price bin is identified as a strong enough base.
-See the section "How is a strong enough base identified?"
+- `min_base_score` represents the lower bound of score when price bin is identified as a strong base.
+See the section "How is a strong base identified?"
 - `min_buy_order_profit_in_percents`.
 The profit calculated by the algorithm needs to exceed this minimum to place a buy order.
 The algorithm calculates